seanxzhan/shapeGen/README.md

 Simplified point_sampling to fit my one-model-type dataset.

+The autoencoder doesn't seem to be learning when training grid size (```real_size```) is bigger than 4. **Possible reason**: there are too few data points in my dataset. **Possible solutions**: 1. treat my dataset as if it's a blurry dog image ==> add a transposed convolution layer to "lift" the information to a larger resolution.
+2. save my wavefront objects as 64^3 voxels instead of 16^3 voxels.

 '''
 python main.py --ae --train --epoch 20 --real_size 2 --batch_size_input 8
 python main.py --ae --train --epoch 40 --real_size 4 --batch_size_input 64